andrewtarzia/citable_data/tarzia_lewis_2021/README.md

     * contains the structures and output of single point DFT calculations
     * during the revision process, we confirmed (based on reviewer suggestions) our DFT validation results using ORCA 4.2.1 with PBE0 and B97-3c in the gas phase.
 These results were consistent with our previous ones, so were not added to the manuscript.
 But are useful for future work!
         * These results are in the s_orca directory.

+free_energy_calculations directory:
+    * during the revision process, it was suggested to calculate the free energies using the xTB method (low-cost) and compare that to the total energies we use.
+    * the script `run_gfn2_free_energy.py` in the unsymm_match code repository does this for top candidate ligands using the stko.XTB class.
+        * for each structure, the free energy is output to a .fey file.